-(ii) Commitment fees received by the entity to originate a loan when the loan commitment is outside the scope of IPSAS 29 of a financial instrument and, together with the related transaction costs (as defined in IPSAS 29), is deferred and recognized as an adjustment to the effective interest rate.
+(ii) Commitment fees received by the entity to originate a loan when the loan commitment is outside the scope of IPSAS 29

+If it is probable that the entity will enter into a specific lending arrangement and the loan commitment is not within the scope of IPSAS 29, the commitment fee received is regarded as compensation for an ongoing involvement with the acquisition of a financial instrument and, together with the related transaction costs (as defined in IPSAS 29), is deferred and recognized as an adjustment to the effective interest rate.
 If the commitment expires without the entity making the loan, the fee is recognized as revenue on expiry.
 Loan commitments that are within the scope of IPSAS 29 are accounted for as derivatives and measured at fair value.